appuio/ops-techlab/labs/42_outgoing_http_proxies.md

 ### Apply outgoing HTTP proxy configuration to cluster

-To apply the the outgoing HTTP proxy configuration to the cluster you have to run the master and node config playbooks:
+To apply the outgoing HTTP proxy configuration to the cluster you have to run the master and node config playbooks:

     ansible-playbook --tags master,node /usr/share/ansible/openshift-ansible/playbooks/byo/config.yml